Are Joro Spiders Dangerous?

 While it is nothing like a red velvet ant, don’t play with these, got it?

 IMPORTANT: If you are allergic to bees and such, though, be extra careful.
 Ask your doctor before you get bit.
-Don’t trust this site for medical advice.
+Don’t trust this site (or any website) for medical advice.

 What about the ecosystem?
 That’s much bigger and harder to know.
 Scientists are watching.
 Will it push out other orb spiders?
 Will it eat invasive insects?
 Any movement in the ecosystem can lead to larger consequences, and so it is important to be on the lookout.